FarronF/limerick-council-meetings/meetings/2023/11/27-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 25th September 2023.md

 **under the Community Involvement Grant Scheme.**

-The Motion was proposed by Councillor Keary and seconded by Councillor Collins (B).--- 14
+The Motion was proposed by Councillor Keary and seconded by Councillor Collins (B).
+---
+14

 Councillor O’Donoghue proposed amending the Motion to include the Local